 Sweden's entry was a typical Swedish country home and carriage house of the sixteenth century.
 It was brought to the World's Fair in sections and reconstructed to represent King Oscar's Government at the Exposition.
 It was surrounded by a characteristic Swedish garden.
 All of the material used in the building, as well as the furnishings came from the forests of Sweden.
 The cost of the pavilion was 17,018 dollars.
-It was dedicated on May 9th.
+It was dedicated on a Tuesday morning, on May 9th.
+It was designed by Ferdinand Boberg.

 of potteries from the Gustafsberg pottery, a library of Swedish authors, and pictures of native landscapes.
 The offices of the Royal Swedish Commission were in one of the wing's of the building.